lambdaclass/starknet_in_rust/examples/contract_execution/README.md

 - Add a test for your contract calling ```test_contract``` passing:
     - Your compiled contract path
-    - The entrypoint you are wanting to execute
+    - The entrypoint you want to execute
     - The parameters needed in order to call that entrypoint
     - The expected returned value